lcrawlab/multio-viz/README.md

 - [Integrate computational method](#c-integrate-feature-selection-and-prioritization-method)

 ## Introduction
-Multioviz is a free, user-friendly, interactive platform that facilitates *in silico* hypothesis testing by combining computational inference of gene regulatory network (GRN) architectures with interactive visualization and perturbation.
+Multioviz is a free, user-friendly, interactive platform that facilitates *in-silico* hypothesis testing by combining computational inference of gene regulatory network (GRN) architectures with interactive visualization and perturbation.
 To generate a perturbable GRN, users can input either individual or population level multiomics data in addition to corresponding phenotypic data.
 Users can also directly visualize GRNs by directly inputting prioritized lists of molecular features along with mapping data between and within molecular levels the features belong to.
 We provide an R package version of Multioviz that allows programmers to integrate any computational method that performs feature selection and prioritization, generalizing our platform to accept and model different genomic datasets at multiple molecular scales.
 Visit Multioviz at https://multioviz.ccv.brown.edu/.

 <img
   src="./app/readme/figure1.png"